Spemann–Mangold organizer: Japan

 Until the mid 19th century, Japan was a closed society that did not participate in advances in modern biology until later in that century.
 At that time, many students who went abroad to study in American and European labs, came back with new ideas about approaches to developmental sciences.
 When the returning students would try to incorporate their new ideas into the Japanese experimental embryology, they were rejected by the members of Japanese Biological Society.
-After the publication of the Spemann-Mangold organizer, many more students went to study abroad in European Labs, to learn much more about this organizer and returned to use that knowledge to aid in huge advantages in embryonic biology at the time.
+After the publication of the Spemann–Mangold organizer, many more students went to study abroad in European Labs, to learn much more about this organizer and returned to use that knowledge to aid in huge advantages in embryonic biology at the time.
 The discovery of the organizer influenced many embryonic induction projects in Japan.
 For example, T. Yamada created the double potential theory for the induction process in embryos.
 Another discovery after the organizer discovery was the modified Vogt fate map using newt and Xenopus blastula by researcher Osamu Nakamura.
 The new concept of transdifferentiation was proposed by T.S.
 Okada and G. Eguchi.
 These discoveries and many more in Japan were inspired by the publication of the organizer by Spemann and Mangold.

 Russia

-The publication of the Sepmann-Mangold organizer also has a huge influence on the Russian developmental research.
+The publication of the Spemann-Mangold organizer also has a huge influence on the Russian developmental research.
 At first the Spemann's organizer was not accepted in Russia.
 The Russian scientists did not agree with the idea of embryonic inducers (morphogens) because the Russian researchers focused on developmental patterns in evolution.
 It was not until another researcher, A. Gurwitch, published his theory of embryonic fields that Russian scientists began to accept other theories of development, including the Sepmann-Mangold organizer, as it agreed with many of the concepts of Gurwitch's theory.
 With this new influence, labs in Moscow and Leningrad began to focus on the genetic control of individual development instead of evolutionary development.
 Russia began to analyze morphogenetic tissue interactions in a similar manner as Spemann by using the eye-lens system.
 From this research, Russia was able to add to the field with their research on lens and neural induction, and the discovery of the lens induction influenced the beginning of developmental mechanic labs to open in Russia.